FREE service call with any repair over $250 Call (343) 700-1077

 What does a garage door warranty cover?

-Two things, usually from two parties.
+Two things, from two separate parties.
 The manufacturer warrants the door and its parts against defects, often limited-lifetime on the steel panel but much shorter on springs, rollers and the opener.
 The installer separately warrants the labour.
 Most manufacturer warranties exclude labour and wear, so read both.

 How long is a garage door spring warranty?